websight-io/docs/docs/cms/developers/publishing/index.md

 import pl.ds.websight.publishing.framework.PublishException;

 /**
- * Provides processing logic to be executed before the publishing/unpublishing.
+ * Provides processing logic to be executed before publishing or unpublishing.
  */
 public interface PublishingPreprocessor extends NamedPublishingOperation {

   /**
    * Executed before publish.
-If exception is thrown the publishing process will be stopped.
+If an exception is thrown, the publishing process will be stopped.
    *
+   * @param resources that will be published
+   */
-   * @param resources resources which will be published */ void beforePublish(@NotNull List<Resource> resources) throws PublishException;
+  void beforePublish(@NotNull List<Resource> resources) throws PublishException;

   /**
    * Executed before unpublish.
-If exception is thrown the unpublishing process will be stopped.
+If an exception is thrown, the unpublishing process will be stopped.
    *
+   * @param resources that will be unpublished
+   */
-   * @param resources resources which will be unpublished */ void beforeUnpublish(@NotNull List<Resource> resources) throws PublishException;
+  void beforeUnpublish(@NotNull List<Resource> resources) throws PublishException;